How Running Slower Will Make You Faster - The Running Channel Advertisement

 Aerobic Zone and Running Comfortably

-One of the benefits of slower runs is that you are consistently working in your aerobic zone.
-Over time, your body adapts to this and becomes more efficient at converting energy, leading to improved endurance and speed.
-You’ll start to feel more comfortable during prolonged runs and, as a bonus, you might even see an increase in your VO2 max score, given that your slow runs are part of a varied training plan.
+Over time, your body adapts to this and becomes more efficient at converting oxygen (which is essentially the body’s energy), leading to improved endurance and speed.
+You’ll start to feel more comfortable during prolonged runs and, as a bonus, you might even see an increase in your VO2 Max score, given that your slow runs are part of a varied training plan.

 Mental and Physical Perseverance